25 Best Wines at Walmart in 2023 [Shopping List Upgrade!]

 8. Whispering Angel Rosé - $22

-The French know how to make delicious rosé from Grenache, and Whispering Angel Rosé is no exception.
-Bone-dry with bundles of fruity flavors and a tropical twist, it's a super-refreshing and terrific value wine at just under $22 per bottle (you can get this rosé a few bucks cheaper at Costco).
+Bone-dry with depth and crisp acidity, Whispering Angel is terrific value at just under $22 per bottle (you can get this rosé a few bucks cheaper at Costco).

-Produced by Château d'Esclans, one of France's most famous winemakers, Whispering Angel Rosé is made with Grenache from the cool hills of Provence.
-It is aged in barrels for ten months, developing rich, red fruit flavors.
+Produced by Château d'Esclans, one of France's most famous winemakers, Whispering Angel Rosé is made with Grenache, Cinsault, and Rolle (Vermentino) from the cool hills of Provence.

 On the nose, this rosé bursts with strawberries, peaches, and lemon zest, with a hint of grapefruit.
-The palate is refined, with strawberry, watermelon, and cherry notes.
-The dry, crisp mouthfeel leads to a citrusy, lemony finish.
+The palate is refined, with strawberry, watermelon, and pink grapefruit notes.

 Sparkling Wines